-As part of the ‘Let’s make Tubbataha plastic free’ initiative, Philippine Siren is mandated to follow No Single-use Plastic policies at all times which includes drinking straws, stirrers, water and soda bottles, food and clothes wrappers and carrier bags.
+As part of the ‘Let’s make Tubbataha plastic free’ initiative, Philippine Siren is mandated to follow No Single-use Plastic policies at all times which includes but is not limited to water and soda bottles, drinking straws, stirrers and plastic/ styrofoam cups.
 To comply with this regulation, guests are requested to bring their own reusable drinks containers; Alternatively, you can purchase an Eco Tumbler onboard.

-For further important information regarding visiting and diving in Tubbataha Reefs Natural Park, please refer to our Tubbataha Park Rules & Regulations document
+For further important information, please refer to our Tubbataha Park Rules & Regulations document

 We regret that the vessel does not have CCR cylinders, sofnolime or booster pumps available to be able to support rebreather divers.

 The vessel is fitted with universal power outlets in the common areas (fitting most of the plugs) and the cabins have Type C outlets (European 2-rounded plugs).
 Please ensure you pack adaptors if needed.

 There is NO guest internet available on board Philippine Siren although we do have satellite connection for emergencies only.
 Mobile ‘phone signal strength varies throughout each cruise but is typically stronger when in close proximity to major islands, such as Cebu, Negros or Palawan.

 Local SIM cards can be purchased at the international airports or various other shopping outlets.

 PLEASE NOTE: Service providers in the Philippines are required, by law, to register subscriber details before a SIM card can be activated.
 This means, if you wish to purchase a local SIM card before embarkation, you will need to provide your full name, passport details and Philippines contact address to fill in the provider's SIM registration form.